The Peters Creek Loop

 Length 11.5 miles Climbing 1820 feet

 The Peters Creek canyon is home to the third-largest old-growth redwood grove in the Santa Cruz Mountains, after Big Basin and Henry Cowell.
-The grove is attractive and surprisingly lush, with some good-sized trees and an extensive carpet of redwood sorrel.
-Getting there requires a 5 mile walk each way through hilly and somewhat dull second-growth redwood uplands, but it's still a pleasant walk and the old-growth grove makes a nice destination.
-There are also some isolated large redwoods on the way to the old growth.
+The redwoods aren't immense, but there are some pretty good-sized trees, and the grove has an unusually plush carpet of redwood sorrel that gives it a lush and very attractive appearance.
+Getting there requires a challenging 5 mile walk each way through hilly, partially-logged redwood uplands, but it's a pleasant walk and the old-growth grove makes a rewarding payoff.
+There are also some isolated large redwoods on the way.

 The main drawback of this hike is the lack of variety.
 Most of the hike passes through homogenous uplands clogged with a dense tanoak understory.
 This hike can also be more exhausting than the elevation profile suggests: the steep climb at the beginning combined with a second steep climb halfway through has a way of sapping your energy.